A dark matter hail: Detecting macroscopic dark matter with asteroids, planetary rings, and craters: Orbit evaporation

-Ultimately the constraints for both the Kuiper belt objects and the evaporation of Saturn's rings are plotted in Fig.~\ref{fig:constraints}.
-For clarity, the constraints for the evaporation of the asteroid belt, other ring systems, or other large bodies are not plotted.
+The constraints for both the Kuiper belt objects and the evaporation of Saturn's rings are plotted in Fig.~\ref{fig:constraints}.
+For clarity, the constraints for the evaporation of the asteroid belt, other ring systems, or other large bodies are not shown, since they are superseded by the plotted constraints.